 If you want to trek to the summit during the daylight hours but NOT sleep at Crater Camp, we can also arrange this by spending two nights at the high camp, making the summit attempt during the day.
 This involves a longer final trek to the gate, as you trek from the high camp all the way to the gate.

-The best times to climb for weather (avoiding rain) are January to early March, and July to mid-October.
+The best times of year to climb Kilimanjaro for the weather (avoiding rain) are January to early March and July to mid-October.
 There’s a long, dry winter and a green season with two rainy periods at each end.
 December, January, February and March are the warmest months, with clear mornings and evenings, and clouds building during the day that occlude the summit in the early afternoon hours.
 The predictable patterns of weather make it a good time to climb.

 The main rainy season lasts from the beginning of April to early June.
 At this time, dense cloud formations massed over the mountain reduce visibility, and you can expect frequent snowstorms on the summit and heavy rains on the lower slopes.

 The longest and driest season runs from mid-June to mid-October.
 During this time it can be very cold at night.
 During Kilimanjaro’s “winter,” there is a persistent dripping belt of clouds girdling the whole mountain above the forests and the moorland contour, leaving the summit and a few other distant peaks poking through.
 Above the clouds, it is usually clear and dry, and this is one of the best times to plan the trek.

 In late October, the clouds finally give way to rain, and until the middle of December, the mountain is often shrouded in heavy clouds, with persistent showers from base to summit.

 The best months to climb Kilimanjaro are January, February, July, August and September.